cocotb/cocotb/docs/source/simulator_support.rst

     Reimplemented the Verilator evaluator loop used in cocotb tests.
     This allowed for better performance and behavior more consistent with event-based simulators.
-    Additionally, added support for inertial writes so :envvar:`COCOTB_TRUST_INERTIAL_WRITES` can be defaulted to ``1``, which should noticeably improve performance.
+    Additionally, added support for inertial writes,
+    which noticeably improves performance.

 Coverage
 --------